nus-cs2113-AY2021S2/ip/docs/README.md

 ### Marking a Task as Done: `done`

-Marks a task in the task list with the corresponding index as done.
+Marks a task in the task list at the specified index as done.

 Format: `done INDEX`